 - certain university and college websites, which may provide materials and tools like Stepping into Higher Education, produced by the University of Bath and The Good Study Guide from The Open University (both useful for anybody thinking about higher education)

 - free online courses to help with your study skills or in subjects that relate to your course (this will not only build your knowledge but will look good on your application to higher education)

 - the Skills Health Check from the National Careers Service – has quizzes and activities to help you explore your current skills.

 When you are on a higher education level course

 Universities and colleges are keen to offer study skills support to their students.
-They have specially trained study skills/student advisers to help students with their study skills, e.g. to write essay and prepare for exams.
+They have specially trained study skills/student advisers to help students with their study skills, e.g. to write essays and prepare for exams.
 They also offer short courses to help with particular skills.
-Search the website of the university or college where you intend to study to find out what sort of support they provide.
+Search the website of the university or college where you intend to study to find out what support they provide.